Trump administration demands Harvard give it reports of antisemitism and anti-Muslim bias amid fresh $1 billion threat

 Another $1 billion in federal health research contracts to Harvard could also be withheld, The Wall Street Journal reported over the weekend, as the Internal Revenue Service is making plans to rescind the tax-exempt status of the university and administration has threatened Harvard’s ability to enroll foreign students.

-Princeton, Cornell and Northwestern universities also have seen federal funding paused amid similar demands.
+Other universities, including Princeton, Cornell and Northwestern, also have seen federal funding paused amid similar demands.

 WSJ: Another $1B in jeopardy for Harvard